klouderone/therhinopad/README.md

 ### STEP TEN:

-Reinsert you microcontroller, install your switches and keycaps, and enjoy your new Macropad!
+Reinsert your microcontroller, install your switches and keycaps, and enjoy your new Macropad!

 ## Photos